dotnet/docs-maui/docs/essentials/accelerometer.md

 # Accelerometer

-The <xref:xref:Microsoft.Maui.Essentials.Accelerometer> class lets you monitor the device's accelerometer sensor, which indicates the acceleration of the device in 3D space.
-The `Accelerometer` class is part of the .NET MAUI Essentials library that is included with the .NET MAUI Workload.
+The `Microsoft.Maui.Essentials.Accelerometer` class lets you monitor the device's accelerometer sensor, which indicates the acceleration of the device in 3D space.

 ## Get started